Skip to Content

 You can choose to receive improved pension benefits

-If you're currently receiving payments from a Section 306 or old law pension, you can elect to change your benefits to begin receiving payments through the current, improved VA pension program.
-If you have questions about your benefits, please call us at 877-294-6380.
+If you’re currently receiving payments from a Section 306 or old law pension, you can elect to change your benefits to begin receiving payments through the current, improved VA pension program.
+If you have questions about your benefits, call us at 800-827-1000.

 Review the current rates for improved pension programs: